VaimpierOfficial/Vaim-Emsg/README.md

 <img title="Vaim-Emsg" src="https://img.shields.io/badge/version-1.0-red"><br>

-- What is Vaim-RamSom ?
+### What is Vaim-RamSom ?
 > This is advance Mail bomber.
 > Many times you just want to annoy or play a prank on your friends.
 > If you find yourself in that situation then this Tool is the perfect tool for you!
 > this tool made by @vaimpier_ritik

-* `Mail bombing WITH Spoofing.`
+- Mail bombing WITH Spoofing

-* `Send unlimited or limit also.`
+- Send unlimited or limit also

-* `Supports all type of mails.`

-* `Parrot Os and all Debian based supported.`
+- Parrot Os and all Debian based supported

-* `You can also use in termux.`
+- Termux support also

-* `The author is not responsible for any issues or damage caused by this program and don't use illegel purpose.  `
+- The author is not responsible for any issues or damage caused by this program and don't use illegel purpose

 <br>